taobataoma/meanTorrent/README.md

 57. Add email white list, user can not to receive invite mail and active mail if the email domain not in the list.
 58. Add [angular-cache](https://github.com/jmdobry/angular-cache) support, to cache all data from $resource GET method, and update these data when $resource POST|PUT|DELETE method.
 59. Daily check in function, continuous check-in to get more points.
+60. Complete resources albums support, oper & admin can create a album and add torrent into it and push it to home page.

 #### Chat room feature:
 1. Users name list